allisonhorst/allisonhorst/README.md

 - 🔭 I recently played a leadership role in implementing the new [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) degree program at UCSB!

 - 🌱 One of my recent projects was the [`palmerpenguins`](https://allisonhorst.github.io/palmerpenguins/) R package, which I developed with Drs.
 [Alison Presmanes Hill](https://alison.rbind.io/) (Voltron Data) and [Kristen B. Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) (University of Alaska Fairbanks).
 The package provides a dataset, `penguins` with structural size measurements for three penguin species recorded by Dr. Gorman and colleagues at the Palmer Station Long Term Ecological Research site, Antarctica.
-The `penguins` data is a near drop-in replacement for Anderson's `iris` dataset.
+The `penguins` data is a near drop-in replacement for Anderson's `iris` dataset, and has been adopted in data science tools, languages and platforms around the world.

-- 💻 I'm working with [Dr. Julien Brun](https://brunj7.github.io/about) to create a more expansive and versatile R data package [lterdatasampler](https://lter.github.io/lterdatasampler/), which contains sampler datasets from each of the 28 [Long Term Ecological Research Network](https://lternet.edu/) sites, for use in environmental data science and statistics courses.
+- 💻 With [Dr. Julien Brun](https://brunj7.github.io/about) I created a more expansive and versatile R data package [lterdatasampler](https://lter.github.io/lterdatasampler/), which contains sampler datasets from each of the 28 [Long Term Ecological Research Network](https://lternet.edu/) sites, for use in environmental data science and statistics courses.

 ### Experience